JoshuaDelosSantos/replus-ios-project/replusGoBackEnd/internal/repository/README.md

 }
 ```

-The LineRepository interface provides methods for managing line-related data.
+The **LineRepository** interface provides methods for managing line-related data.
 It includes:
-	•	GetLines: Retrieving all lines from the database.
+- GetLines: Retrieving all lines from the database.
-	•	CreateLine: Adding a new line to the database.
+- CreateLine: Adding a new line to the database.
-	•	GetLinesByExerciseID: Fetching lines associated with a specific exercise.
+- GetLinesByExerciseID: Fetching lines associated with a specific exercise.
-	•	UpdateLine: Updating details of an existing line.
+- UpdateLine: Updating details of an existing line.
-	•	DeleteLine: Removing a line from the database by its ID.
+- DeleteLine: Removing a line from the database by its ID.

 This interface handles line-related database logic consistently.
 ```